DLTER (Dimension-Labeled Theory of Emergent Reality) is built around one idea:

 Midpoint (“liminal”) prototypes sit at 0 on the blended axis.

-DLTER type codes and their prototype vectors in [Perception, Emergence, Identity Dynamics] format.
+DLTER type codes and prototype vectors in [Perception, Emergence, Identity Dynamics] format.

 Type